xgd16/UniTranslate/README_EN.md

 }'
 ```

-## Unsupported Translations??? 🤔
+## Unsupported Translation Content??? 🤔

-All supported languages in this program use the national language **identifiers** based on the _Youdao_ translation API identifiers as specified in the [translate.json](./translate.json) file.
+All supported languages in this program are based on the country language identifiers in the [translate.json](./translate.json) file, using _Youdao_ translation API identifiers as the baseline.

-Please refer to the identifiers supported by the _Youdao_ translation API documentation as the basis for modifying the `translate.json` file.
+Please refer to the identifiers supported by the _Youdao_ translation API documentation to modify the `translate.json` file.

+## Thanks to [Jetbrains](https://www.jetbrains.com/?from=UniTranslate) for providing a free IDE